python/devguide/triage/issue-tracker.rst

 If you want to subscribe yourself to an issue, click the :guilabel:`🔔 Subscribe` button in the sidebar.
-Similarly, if you were tagged by somebody else but decided this issue is not for you, you might click the :guilabel:`🔕 Unsubscribe` button in the sidebar.
+Similarly, if you were tagged by somebody else but decided this issue is not for you, click the :guilabel:`🔕 Unsubscribe` button in the sidebar.
 Note that you are automatically subscribed to issues you created.